 Let’s Listen to French Music

 There you have it.
-Some great songs to help boost your French and additional resources to keep your studies moving forward.
+Some great songs to help boost your French and additional links to keep your studies moving forward.